densify-dev/Container-Optimization-Data-Forwarder/README.md

 <img src="https://www.densify.com/wp-content/uploads/densify.png" width="300">

 The Densify Container Optimization Data Forwarder is the container that collects data from Kubernetes via Prometheus and forwards that data to Densify.
-Densify then analyzes how the containers are running and provides sizing recommendations.
+Densify then analyzes your containers and provides sizing recommendations.

 - [Requirements](#requirements)
 - [Docker Images](#docker-images)